 The final phase to link Art with Design and Technology and provide a completely re-modelled foyer was completed May 2008.

 In 2012, the newly refurbished Physical Education facilities were opened by Baroness Sue Campbell.

-Currently we are in the process of extending English and Science accommodation with the building of a new Science laboratory and two classrooms.
+This was shortly followed by an extension to the English and Science accommodation in 2015 with the building of a new Science laboratory and two classrooms.

 The overwhelming advantages of comprehensive education at William Farr must be the provision of curriculum continuity with consistency and proven quality.
 Continuity, through an advanced programme of primary liaison and pupil induction, is an essential part of our programme of Care and Guidance and our development of personal, social and moral education.
 This means that no pupil comes to us labelled as a failure and all can be consistently known and valued as individuals.

-William Farr is a vibrant community with a great sense of achievement, pride and purpose which recognises the demands placed upon it by its excellent and continually growing national reputation for a broad and balanced curriculum far beyond that demanded by the National Curriculum.
-In 2006 and again in 2009 OFSTED Inspectors declared that the school was ‘outstanding’.
+William Farr is a vibrant community with a great sense of achievement, pride and purpose which recognises the demands placed upon it by its excellent and continually growing national reputation for a broad and balanced curriculum far beyond that demanded by the National Programs of Study.

 The Revd William Farr would be very pleased with the results of his original vision and investment.